tangowithcode/tango_with_django_2/manuscript/chapter-system-setup.md

 The solution to this is to use a *virtual environment*.
 Using a virtual environment, each different piece of software that you wish to run can be given its environment, and by definition, its set of installed dependencies.
 If you have `ProjectA` requiring Django 1.11 and `ProjectB` requiring Django 2.1, you could create a virtual environment for each with their packages installed.

-The four basic commands one would use to manipulate virtual environments are listed below.
+The five basic commands one would use to manipulate virtual environments are listed below.

 * `mkvirtualenv <name>` creates and activates a new virtual environment of name `<name>`.
 * `workon <name>` switches on a virtual environment of name `<name>`.